E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Experiments

 Where: \begin{itemize} \item \textbf{TP}: Number of cases correctly predicted to have physical components or visibility issues as the primary cause. \item \textbf{FP}: Number of cases incorrectly predicted to have physical components or visibility issues as the primary cause. \item \textbf{TN}: Number of cases correctly predicted to \emph{not} have physical components or visibility issues as the primary cause. \item \textbf{FN}: Number of cases incorrectly predicted to \emph{not} have physical components or visibility issues as the primary cause. \end{itemize}

-We evaluated 544 cases of electric bikes in the CPSRMS dataset.
+We evaluated 460 cases of electric bikes in the CPSRMS dataset and 1675 cases in the NEISS dataset.
 For each case, we assessed nine classes, covering physical components and visibility issues listed in Table \ref{tab:cpsrms_f1_results}.
 This resulted in 18 confusion matrices (one per class per dataset).

 For each class, we calculated the F1 score, which balances precision and recall.

 Where:

 We also calculated the overall weighted F1 score in the $N = 9$ classes as follows: